ADI10HERO/Smart-Queueing-System/README.md

   -  GPU
   -  FPGA

-- The scenarios are mentioned in their respective text files.
+- The scenarios are mentioned in their respective md files.

 ## TODO: